 There are very very minor loadtimes in the arcade version of Total Carnage.
 It's near-impossible to see them on a PC unless you have outdated hardware, however.
 The cutscenes disguise it, and then the pre-gameplay map disguises it more.
 What is first loaded underneath the map is a screenshot of how the level looks with your current stats overlaid.

-Possibly the worst loading times ever seen are in Kings Quest Mask Of Eternity, with loads upwards of twenty minutes for each level.
+King's Quest: Mask of Eternity has loads upwards of twenty minutes for each level.
+It takes forever to load each area, with multiple loading screens each time you load up the game.
 Mask of Eternity, in order to conserve hard disk space, only kept the current region files on the hard drive.
 When you first started a region, it copied that region's files from the CD to the game folder and when you left for a new area, it uninstalled the previous region files and installed the upcoming area's files.
-There's only 9 regions in the game (two of them extremely small) and the other 7 quite large.
-That means switching levels was kinda like doing a semi-uninstall/install each time, deleting like 100 MB from your hard drive and then copying another 100 MB from the CD back onto it. (real fun with a 2x CD-Rom drive) There was no official way to do a full install of the game either.
+There's only 9 regions in the game, two of them extremely small, and the other 7 quite large.
+That means switching levels was kinda like doing a semi-uninstall/install each time, deleting like 100 MB from your hard drive and then copying another 100 MB from the CD back onto it (real fun with a 2x CD-Rom drive).
+There was no official way to do a full install of the game either.

 Broken Sword 3 had load times of a few minutes every time you entered a new area.
 As one forum user put it "[it is]...the incredible loading simulator, starring George Stobbart."

-Leisure Suit Larry: Magna Cum Laude had immensely long load times when starting up, when loading any mini-game (which is practically all the gameplay), and when going from any area to any other area... like, say, from your dorm room to the hall outside.
+Leisure Suit Larry: Magna Cum Laude had immensely long load times when starting up, when loading any mini-game (which is practically all the gameplay), and when going from any area to any other area, like from your dorm room to the hall outside.
 The graphics were in no way detailed enough to justify this.
+The bizarre thing about this is that, if you Alt-Tab out of the game and then restore it, the load time instantly reaches 100%.
+Which makes one wonder if the loads were just made long so you would have time to stare at the scantily-clad women in the loading screens.
+The PC version had much faster loading times then the console versions.

 The Adventures Of Willy Beamish for the Sega CD had such gratuitous load times that the game, itself, came with a sort of distracting screen saver, referred to as "Laser Balls," which could be called up at any time with a press of the Start button.